 Soave Classico: Italian Wine Basics

-Italy is a country formed by 20 administrative regions, among which a plethora of DOC and DOCG areas can be distinguished, often overlapping one another across regional boundaries.
+Italy is a country formed of 20 administrative regions, among which many DOC and DOCG areas can be distinguished, often overlapping one another across regional boundaries.

 Despite this, three administrative regions produce so many quality wines that they have become kinds of wine regions, too.
-Manual pdf They are Tuscany, Piedmont, and Veneto (though Sicily and Friuli-Venezia Giulia are rising).
-Manual pdf
+They are Tuscany, Piedmont, and Veneto (though Sicily and Friuli-Venezia Giulia are rising).

 In Veneto, there are two main poles of wine production: Conegliano and Valdobbiadene area, where they produce Prosecco sparkling wine, on the one hand, and, on the other hand, the province of Verona, where they… well’ it’s a little more complex, that’s why some WSET students tend to make confusion about the wines produced in this area.

-Suppose we use the word “region” to state both an administrative area and a wine region.
+Suppose we use the word “region” to state an administrative area and a wine region.
 In that case, we should invent the expression “wine province” because, in the administrative province of Verona, a variety of typical wines are produced, among which four DOCGs: two red wines (Amarone Della Valpolicella and Bardolino Superiore), one white wine and a sweet wine “derived” from it, and namely they are Soave Superiore and Recioto di Soave.

 Soave is a small town with a fascinating medieval castle 20 kilometers as the crow flies to the east of Verona.
 Still, this word, to Italian speakers, also means “pleasing,” “delicate,” and “gratifying.”
 And so wines from Soave Classico are.

 Soave Superiore DOCG

-Soave is a local white wine mainly made of Garganega grape variety, which is typical of Italy, being spread more or less all over the country, where it takes different names (for instance, Grecanico in Sicily), and has shown to have a close genetic relationship with many other Italian autochthonous varieties.
+Soave is a local white wine mainly made of the Garganega grape variety, which is typical of Italy; being spread more or less all over the country, where it takes different names (for instance, Grecanico in Sicily), and has shown to have a close genetic relationship with many other Italian autochthonous varieties.

-The mandatory minimum quantity of Garganega in the production of Soave Classico wine is 70%, and only other local typical varieties can be added: they include international, non-autochthonous varieties traditionally grown in the area, like Chardonnay and Pinot Blanc, and local Trebbiano di Soave.
+The mandatory minimum quantity of Garganega in producing Soave Classico wine is 70%, and only other local typical varieties can be added: they include international, non-autochthonous varieties traditionally grown in the area, like Chardonnay and Pinot Blanc, and local Trebbiano di Soave.

 Soave is a DOC Wine